epicchainlabs/epicchain-tools/README.md

 ## Roadmap

-* Create versions for each programming language that supports Neo, i.e.:
+* Create versions for each programming language that supports epicchain, i.e.:
   - Python
   - C#
   - golang